generiekzaakafhandelcomponent/suwinet-simulator/README.md

   1. \<simulator-url\>/ws/KadasterDossierGSD-v0300/v1 - PersoonsInfo
   2. \<simulator-url\>/ws/KadasterDossierGSD-v0300/v1 - ObjectInfoKadastraleAanduiding
   3. \<simulator-url\>/ws/UWVDossierInkomstenGSD-v0200/v1 - UWVPersoonsIkvInfo
-  4. \<simulator-url\>/ws/UWVDossierInkomstenGSDDigitaleDiensten-v0200/v1 - UWVPersoonsIkvInfo
+  4. \<simulator-url\>/ws/RDWDossierDigitaleDiensten-v0200/v1 - VoertuigbezitInfoPersoon
   5. \<simulator-url\>/ws/RDWDossierDigitaleDiensten-v0200/v1 - KentekenInfo
+  6. \<simulator-url\>/ws/BRPDossierPersoonGSD-v0200/v1 - AanvraagPersoon
+  7. \<simulator-url\>/ws/DUODossierPersoonGSD-v0300/v1 - DUOPersoonsInfo

+The simulator-url for **Den Haag Sociaal Domein** is https://sd-zgw.test.denhaag.nl/ <BR>
-find example client requests in src/main/resources/suwinet/data/ExampleRequests The simulator uses basic authentication.
+You can find example client requests in src/main/resources/suwinet/data/ExampleRequests The simulator uses basic authentication.

 ### Test content (with SoapUI)

-Test requests are stored at src/main/resources/suwinet/data/ExampleRequests/ SoapUI is an easy tool to test SOAP WS endpoints.
+Test requests are stored at src/main/resources/suwinet/data/ExampleRequests/

+SoapUI is an easy tool to test SOAP WS endpoints.
 When importing a WSDL in your SoapUI Project it will generate the requests for the available endpoints.
 The WSDL files are stored at src/main/resources/suwinet/Diensten/\<service\>/\<version\>/Impl/BKWI.wsdl